gpshead/circuitpython/docs/library/binascii.rst

    .. admonition:: Difference to CPython
       :class: attention

-      If additional argument, *sep* is supplied, it is used as a separator between hexadecimal values.
+      If additional argument, *sep* is supplied, its first byte is used as a separator between hexadecimal values.

 .. function:: unhexlify(data)